Shea Butter and Cannabis | FREE Body Butter Recipe

 I consider this to be a hero ingredient due to its antioxidant properties.
 It will help to slow down oxidation of the finished butter, as well as protect your skin from environmental damage.
 It plays an important role in skin repair and conditioning.

 Note that Vitamin E is NOT a preservative.
 You will find many people who do not fully understand the ingredients they are using.
-As this water does not contain any water, it does not need a preservative.
+As this butter does not contain any water, it does not need a preservative.

 Essential Oils for Terpene Boosting